zscaler/terraform-provider-zia/docs/data-sources/zia_dlp_dictionaries.md

 * `action` - (String) The action applied to a DLP dictionary using patterns
 * `pattern` - (String) DLP dictionary pattern
+* `ignore_exact_match_idm_dict` - (Boolean) Indicates whether to exclude documents that are a 100% match to already-indexed documents from triggering an Indexed Document Match (IDM) Dictionary.
+* `include_bin_numbers` - (Boolean) A true value denotes that the specified Bank Identification Number (BIN) values are included in the Credit Cards dictionary.
+A false value denotes that the specified BIN values are excluded from the Credit Cards dictionary.
+Note: This field is applicable only to the predefined Credit Cards dictionary and its clones.
+* `bin_numbers` - (Boolean) The list of Bank Identification Number (BIN) values that are included or excluded from the Credit Cards dictionary.
+BIN values can be specified only for Diners Club, Mastercard, RuPay, and Visa cards.
+Up to 512 BIN values can be configured in a dictionary.
+Note: This field is applicable only to the predefined Credit Cards dictionary and its clones.
+* `dict_template_id` - (Number) ID of the predefined dictionary (original source dictionary) that is used for cloning.
+This field is applicable only to cloned dictionaries.
+Only a limited set of identification-based predefined dictionaries (e.g., Credit Cards, Social Security Numbers, National Identification Numbers, etc.) can be cloned.
+Up to 4 clones can be created from a predefined dictionary.
+* `predefined_clone` - (Boolean) This field is set to true if the dictionary is cloned from a predefined dictionary.
+Otherwise, it is set to false.
+* `custom` - (Boolean) This value is set to true for custom DLP dictionaries.